marcpllew/tic-tac-toe/README.md

 # Tues 23 (things to do)

--   When game has been won, determin which player one
+-   When game has been won, determin which player Won

+    -   start by tracking each move and displaying that to screen.
+So when there is a winner the current plyer can be returnes as winner

--   End game When player wins
+-   End game When player a wins
+    -   stop all further action to the boxes. (require a restart game button here)
 -   restart button
+    -   wipes the board clean and starts game over
+-   alow boxed to only be clicked once
+    -   currently i can keep clicking on a box and it will change between 0 & X

+# Wed 24th (Tasks completed)

+-   Add in an if statement, when this condition is met continue through program, if not terminate the rest of code, preventing clicked button from being pushed again.

+-   create a restartgame function adding functionality to my restat button, this reverts all my values to 0